Latin Name Pronunciation: hye-dran'jee-uh

 Reflowering: Regularly deadheading the blooms of H. macrophylla that bloom on both old and new wood helps encourage repeat bloom on the current year's growth.
 You may cut the first flowering stems of H. arborescens 'Annabelle' and hang to dry for arrangements; rebloom may then occur in August or September.

 Transplanting: Young plants may be transplanted when dormant in early spring.
 Prune top growth after transplanting to reduce water loss.

 End of Season Care: Rake up and destroy any fallen foliage that was infected by powdery mildew or other fungi.
-For gardeners in Zone 5, we recommend covering the stems of H. macrophylla varieties with a 12” layer of organic material such as straw or mulched leaves to help preserve flower buds through the cold winter.
+For gardeners in Zone 5, we recommend covering the stems of H. macrophylla varieties with a 12” layer of organic material such as straw or mulched leaves to help preserve the flower buds through the cold winter.
 In addition, you may wrap your Hydrangea with burlap to protect it from winds and cold temperatures.

 Spring: Prune Hydrangea varieties as indicated above, according to their species.
 Prune out any dead wood from all varieties.
 Check soil pH and adjust up or down if needed for desired flower color of H. macrophylla and H. serrata.
 Feed plants with a fertilizer high in phosphorus (such as 15-30-15) to encourage blooms.
 Complete any transplanting before leaves unfurl.
 Mulch plants after soil has warmed to conserve moisture and buffer soil temperatures.
 Watch for powdery mildew and treat as needed.

 Summer: As soon as blooms fade, remove spent flowers from H. macrophylla, H. quercifolia, and H. serrata varieties.
 Cut flowering stems from H. arborescens 'Annabelle' and hang to dry if desired.